 Traders have the opportunity to open enormous positions thanks to huge Leverage in the forex market, where the basic contract value is huge (1 lot of most currency pairs equates to $100,000).
 The Leverage disadvantage is every item now costs several times more, and a small market movement is enough for the trader to lose his entire deposit.

 Thus far, we have smoothly approached the concept of forex.

 What is Forex?

-Brokers and training companies tell tales that say that forex is a market which includes the world’s largest banks, financial institutions, and funds making the currency transactions.
-A trader is offered to take part in this.
-Foreign Exchange?
+Brokers and training companies say that FOREX is a global market which includes the world’s largest banks, financial institutions, and funds making the currency transactions.
+A trader is offered to take part in this Foreign Exchange…

-Formally, a CFD is a “contract for difference”—an agreement between two parties about transferring the asset cost difference to each other at the transaction’s start or end.
+Formally, a CFD is a “contract for difference” is an agreement between two parties about transferring the asset cost difference to each other at the transaction’s start or end.

 I try to simplify all terms as much as possible.
-It is enough to know that CFD is a financial instrument which allows for betting on an asset’s price growth or fall.
+It is enough to know that CFD is a financial instrument that allows betting on a basic asset’s price growth or fall.